by Susan Flantzer © Unofficial Royalty 2019

 In May 1856, Maximilian met Princess Charlotte of Belgium, daughter of Leopold I, King of the Belgians, and a first cousin to both Queen Victoria of the United Kingdom and her husband Prince Albert.
 Maximilian and Charlotte fell in love and the couple married at the Royal Palace of Brussels in Belgium on July 27, 1857.
 Unfortunately, Charlotte and Maximilian had no children.

-Emperor Franz Joseph appointed his brother Maximilian to the position of Viceroy of the Kingdom of Lombardy-Venetia, now part of Italy, but then part of the Austrian Empire.
+Emperor Franz Joseph appointed his brother Maximilian Viceroy of the Kingdom of Lombardy-Venetia, now part of Italy, but then part of the Austrian Empire.
 There the couple built Miramare Castle in Trieste.
 In 1859, Emperor Franz Joseph, angered by his brother’s liberal policies, dismissed him as Viceroy.
-Shortly thereafter, Austria lost control of most of its Italian possessions, and Maximilian and Charlotte then retired to Miramare Castle.
+Shortly afterward, Austria lost control of most of its Italian possessions, and Maximilian and Charlotte then retired to Miramare Castle.

 Emperor Maximilian and Empress Carlota, as Charlotte was now called, landed at Veracruz, Mexico on May 21, 1864, and received a cold reception from the townspeople.
 Veracruz was a liberal town and the liberal voters were opposed to having Maximilian being their Emperor.
-He had the backing of Mexican conservatives and Napoleon III, but from the very beginning, he found himself involved in serious difficulties.
-The liberal forces led by Benito Juárez, the former president who had been deposed by the French, refused to recognize his rule.
+He had the backing of Mexican conservatives and Napoleon III, but from the beginning, he was involved in serious difficulties.
+The liberal forces led by Benito Juárez, the former president deposed by the French, refused to recognize his rule.
 There was continuous warfare between the French troops and the forces of Juárez who wanted a republic.

-After the end of the American Civil War, the French withdrew their troops from Mexico under pressure from the United States.
+After the American Civil War ended, the French withdrew their troops from Mexico under pressure from the United States.
 After that, Maximilian could not hold out against the popular Juárez as his request for help from Europe remained unanswered.
 Charlotte traveled to Europe to ask for help from Napoleon III and Pope Pius IX, but the only hope she got was a promise from the Pope to pray for her and her husband.
 Maximilian then wanted to leave Mexico but changed his mind after receiving a letter from his mother, which prompted him to stay.

 Maximilian and his last troops barricaded themselves in the city of Queretaro, which fell after a siege on May 14, 1867.
 34-year-old Maximilian was condemned to death by a court of war and on June 19, 1867, he was executed by a firing squad along with two of his faithful Mexican generals.
 Before the shooting, Maximilian assured the soldiers that they were only doing their duty, gave them gold coins, and asked them to aim precisely and spare his face, so that his mother could identify his body.